 Plugin Installer GUI

-Added by t. k. over 1 year ago
+Added by t. k. about 2 years ago

 I know this has already been discussed several times, such as in #6321, #12327, and #24611, but could anyone have any comments on whether the feature could be implemented in the following manner?
 Would this be a viable approach?